millerk22/emc2-labs/EMC2-Labs-Fall/lab_OOP.rst

      - 0
      - 1

-Now we write the remainders starting at the last and we get :math:`100100001111` which is what we had above.
+Now we write the remainders starting from the bottom up, and we get :math:`100100001111` which is what we had above.

 Task 4: Binary Class
 --------------------
 Write a class called ``Binary`` that takes in an integer.

-* When a ``Binary`` object is printed as a string, it should return the binary representation in 1's and 0's as a string.
+* When a ``Binary`` object is printed, it should display the binary representation as a string of 1's and 0's.
 * When a ``Binary`` object is used as an integer, it should return the decimal representation as an integer.
 * ``Binary`` objects can be subtracted with one another to produce another ``Binary`` object.
 It should raise a ``ValueError`` if the result would be negative.
 * ``Binary`` objects can be added with one another to produce another ``Binary`` object.